 Mental Health First Aid for Adults: Registration for the November 16, 2023 course is now closed, class is full.
 Registration costs $250.
 To join our waitlist for the next Mental Health First Aid Certification Course, click here

 Mental Health First Aid (MHFA) for adults is an international education program proven to be effective in teaching adults how to recognize and respond to signs and symptoms of mental health and substance use challenges.
 This course provides instruction in identifying risk factors and warning signs for mental health and addiction concerns, strategies for how to help someone in both crisis and non-crisis situations, and where to turn for help.
 MHFA is a course that provides participants with tools for identifying, risk factors and warning signs of mental health and substance use disorders.
 The training provides instruction on the strategies for how to help someone in both crisis and non-crisis situations, and where to turn for help if needed.
 It also instructs participants about recovery and resiliency so that individuals that experience these challenges can learn, get better, and use their strength to stay well.

-This includes two-hours of pre-work must be completed to attend the course.
+Mental Health First Aid is an 8.5-hours of content.
+This includes two-hours of pre-work that must be completed to attend the course.

 - Describe the purpose of MHFA and the role of the Mental Health First Aider.

-- Describe the principle of safety and privacy for both the MHF Aider and the person receiving first aid.
+- Describe the principle of safety and privacy for both the MHF Aider and the person receiving first aid

 - Explain the 5 steps of MHFA Action Plan (ALGEE).

 - Recognize signs and symptoms of mental health challenges

-- Evaluating the impact of early intervention.
+- Evaluate the impact of early intervention

 - Apply appropriate steps for MHFA when a person shows early signs, worsening signs, and/or a crisis situation